 It is by no means a new phenomenon, but it has experienced a surge in interest recently thanks to greater awareness around sexual orientations and fluidity.

 The most commonly cited figure for the prevalence of asexuality among the global population is 1%.
-This came from a 2004 paper by Canadian psychologist Anthony Bogaert, in which he asked a large sample of people who they were sexually attracted to.
+This came from a 2004 paper by psychologist Anthony Bogaert, in which he asked a large sample of people about who they were sexually attracted to.

 Furthermore, community sites such as the Asexual Visibility and Education Network (AVEN), which shares information about asexuality and offers a space for people who identify as asexual to arrange meet-ups, is reporting higher numbers of registered users than ever before.
-Since 2010, it has grown from having 22,460 members to over 100,000 in 2018.

 Here, three women who identify as asexual tell us exactly what it is like to date and have relationships without wanting to have sex – and the perks and pitfalls that present themselves during the process.